THE FRIEND OF GOD

 How would you like to be God’s friend?
 I would!

-We can think of many men in the Bible who were friends of God; who had a heart for God; who obeyed God.
+We can think of many men in the Bible who were friends of God, who had hearts for God, who obeyed God.
 Yet they were not perfect.

 I suppose there have been millions of people throughout the history of mankind whom God regards as His friends.